Special educational needs

 Wave 3: SEN Support

 Information gathering about the possibility of SEN will include ongoing monitoring and discussion with the pupil and their parents / carers to identify areas of strengths, needs and any concerns.
 Children identified as requiring 'SEN Level Support' will be placed on our school SEN register.
-A prime area of need will be identified from those set out below, though they may have needs in more than one area:
+A prime area of need will be identified from those set out below, though they may have needs in more than one area.
+You can click on each area of need for more information.

 If a child continues to need significant support and is not making progress, despite purposeful action being taken, they may be assessed by professionals as part of an Education, Health and Care Needs Assessment (EHCNA).
 This is the process by which the Local Authority can decide to issue an Educational, Health and Care Plan (EHCP).
 An EHCP may be granted is a child requires additional support beyond what the school can provide through SEND Support.
 It is a legal document that sets out the needs of the child and the additional support required to meet those needs.
 An EHCP is formally reviewed annually.